View Walter Maness's Obituary on timesrecordnews.com and share memories

 Walter was born on December 11, 1940 in Healdton, Oklahoma to the late Willard and Oreca (Pace) Maness.
 He attended Thornberry Elementary, Reagan Jr. High, and graduated from Wichita Falls High School where he was a member of the 1958 state champion football team.
 Walter retired after 35 years as a Captain with the Wichita Falls Fire Department.
 He received the greatest compliment from a fellow firefighter, who told him that not only was he a good friend, but more importantly a good example for younger firefighters.
 Most of all, Walter loved his family, and they were very important to him.

-Along with his parents, he was also preceded in death by his brother, Ralph Maness, and sister, Sue Edgington.
+He was preceded in death by his parents; brother Ralph Maness, and sister Sue Edgington.

-Walter is survived by his wife, Judy of Wichita Falls; son, Chance Maness and wife Dana of Lakeside City; step-son, Chance McCandless; step-daughter, Tracy Mosier; fifteen grandchildren; brothers, Billy Maness and wife Glenda, and Jim Maness and wife Patty; sisters, Linda Duck and husband Benny, and Shelly Prost; sister-in-law, Janett Maness; along with several nieces, nephews, and cousins.
+Walter is survived by his wife Judy of Wichita Falls; son Chance Maness and wife Dana of Lakeside City; step son Chance McCandless; step-daughter Tracy Mosier; thirteen grandchildren; brothers Billy Maness and wife Glenda, and Jim Maness and wife Patty; sisters Linda Duck and husband Benny, and Shelly Prost; sister-in-law Janett Maness; along with several nieces, nephews, and cousins.

 Condolences may be sent to the family at www.owensandbrumley.com